Our methods

 When parents are looking for a kindergarten, it is easy to lose one’s way among all the options.
 There are many important aspects to be considered – there should be enough sports activities, big space for the children, language teaching and proper preparation for school.
 The Eszterlánc Hungarian-English Montessori kindergarten provides parents and children with all these possibilities, and moreover, it uses a special method which ensures that by the time children go to school, they are confident, independent and have a high level of emotional intelligence.

-kindergarten eszterlánc
+montessori kindergarten

 Who was Maria Montessori?